joelkp/ranoise/README.md

 The last step also works well to copy to the later `ranoise32` function as an improvement for lower bits, but slightly less well than the alternative solution instead found in `ranoise32b`.
 (The difference is a few TestU01 BigCrush failures.)
 However, the old last step actually works _better_ for variations of the new function which re-add a bitrotation offset so as to produce one of 31 alternative outputs (easiest to do using the `MUVAROR32` macro used in the C file, by changing the last argument from 0 to another number), and then any offset is basically fine to use, unlike this old function where the number 14 appears optimal.

 ### `ranoise32b`
 This is a reworked version which so far seems roughly as good as PRNGs with only 32 bits of state can be.
 (Many 64-bit PRNGs can do better.)
 Tested with an increasing counter as the argument, it passes TestU01's medium-sized Crush tests, but still fails 5 BigCrush tests (mainly 4 "Gap" tests).
+In PractRand, there's a failed test at the 2 GB mark.
 ```
 int32_t ranoise32b(uint32_t x) {
         x *= 2654435769UL;